JJU115/Concurrency-Puzzles/README.md

 Each problem has 2 potential implemented solutions in either the C language using POSIX pthreads or the Java language using an extension of the Thread class.

 Each problem allows the user to specify the number of threads to execute in parallel along with their characteristics which must be provided in an input file.
 Each problem has 2 different test files to use as demonstrations.
 Some problems require additional parameters to be specified at program execution.

+Output results on running test files for both implementations are included with all problems.
+The file Resultsi_j.txt lists the output for running implementation i on the jth test file.
+For example in the search-insert-delete puzzle, Results1_2.txt lists the output of running SID1.c with its second provided test file, TestThreads2.txt.

 <b>IMPORTANT: C programs will require comma separated value files, Java programs will require space separated value files.</b>
 Execute programs at the command line.